Educating the gifted child

 Gifted children develop cognitively at a much faster rate than they develop physically, emotionally and socially, posing some interesting problems.

-In England, the Department for Education (DFE, formerly the DCSF) distinguishes between gifted learners and talented children:
+In England, the Department for Education (DfE) distinguishes between gifted learners and talented children:

-- Gifted learners are those who have particular abilities in one or more curriculum subjects ;
+- Gifted learners are those who have particular academic abilities;

-- Talented learners are those who have particular abilities in the creative arts (such as music, art and design, drama, dance) and PE.
+- Talented learners are those who have particular abilities in the creative arts (such as music, art and design, drama, dance) or PE.

-Schools are encouraged to identify the top 10 per cent of pupils in each age cohort and place them on a gifted and talented register, but of course the ability range of this cohort will vary greatly from school to school.
+Schools are encouraged to identify the top 10 per cent of pupils in each age group and place them on a gifted and talented register, but of course the ability range of this cohort will vary greatly from school to school.

 Is my child gifted?

-Some children have precocious talents and are readily identified from a very young age; with parents the first to recognise that their child is unusually bright for their age.
-Generally the identification process does not rely on IQ or SAT scores alone but contains a portfolio of evidence from different sources including teacher and parent nomination.
+Some children have precocious talents and are readily identified from a very young age, with parents the first to recognise that their child is unusually bright for their age.
+Generally the identification process does not rely on IQ or test scores alone, but contains a portfolio of evidence from different sources including teachers and parents.

 Some parents will have been sorely tested by the insatiable curiosity of their very young child.

-For a child in the pre-school phase, parents are the best-placed people to observe whether their offspring are developing skills and talents significantly in advance of their years and peers.
+Parents are the best placed people to observe whether their pre-school offspring are developing skills and talents significantly in advance of their years and peers.
 Early talking, unusual levels of concentration, and the ability to make creative connections to good ideas are good indicators.
 Parents may encounter problems at toddler group, playgroup or pre-school nursery because staff do not recognise that the child can easily do the things the other children are enjoying doing and so is quickly bored and becomes a problem!
 This should best be managed by discussion between parents and staff as to how flexible the activities can be to include extension tasks for the most able.

 Looking after a gifted child

-Within the school's structure there should be a dedicated teacher, often known as the gifted and talented co-ordinator or ‘Leading Teacher’, to oversee the implementation of the school’s policy on gifted and talented.
-This is the person who should be driving the gifted agenda, encouraging best practice amongst all teachers and ensuring the children are stimulated and stretched perhaps via a special enrichment programme.
+Within the school's structure there should be a dedicated teacher, often known as the gifted and talented co-ordinator or leading teacher, to oversee the implementation of the school’s policy on gifted and talented.
+This is the person who should be driving the gifted agenda, encouraging best practice amongst all teachers and ensuring the children are stimulated and stretched, perhaps via a special enrichment programme.
 Some schools have an ‘individual needs’ department responsible for both the most able and those who are struggling.

-Schools should have a written policy on how they manage their most able children and it should be openly available on request and school inspectors expect that there will be evidence that shows that the policy is working.
+Schools should have a written policy on how they manage their most able children and it should be openly available on request; school inspectors expect to see evidence showing that the policy is working.
 The policy should include how children are identified and what measures are put in place to stretch and challenge them at every stage of their school career.
-The policy should have the full support of the staff, the governors and parents and be widely available to all.
+It should have the full support of the staff, the governors and parents and be widely available to all.
 In fact, each of these constituencies should ideally have been involved in the policy-making.

 Problems facing a gifted child